riceissa/issarice.com/wiki/emacs.md

 In junior high and high school I had used paper planners, but since I now have no artificial restriction on computer use, it makes sense to track my tasks in a version-controlled plain text file.
+Prior to using Org mode, I had used a text file where lines began with the scheduled date, so that I could sort the file to make the imminent tasks "float" up to the top, but then I wanted to add intervals so that I could say something like "schedule this task one month after I complete it" -- and reasoned that there ought to be someone who automated this in a plain text environment.

 I consider myself an Emacs novice.